-- 2.1 All scaffolds must be constructed in accordance with the current relevant BS, EN, Construction (Design and Management) Regulations, Work at Height Regulations, and Industry Technical Guidance notes (i.e. TG20 and SG4), irrespective whether or not detailed in this specification. - 2.2 Consideration must be given to the wind loadings on scaffold, in particular BSEN 1991 1-4 Eurocode and the structure designed and constructed accordingly. - 2.3 Any anomalies between this specification and current health and safety regulations should be notified in writing by the Contractor to the Company. - 2.4 The Contractor should be satisfied that the area is clear of debris and the ground is suitable for the construction of the scaffold.
+- 2.1 All scaffolds must be constructed in accordance with the current relevant BS, EN, Construction (Design and Management) Regulations, Work at Height Regulations, and Industry Technical Guidance notes (i.e. TG20 and SG4), irrespective whether or not detailed in this specification. - 2.2 Consideration must be given to the wind loadings on scaffold.
+Eurocode BSEN 1991 1-4

+Eurocode and the structure designed and constructed accordingly-should be used to determine wind loads and the scaffold structure designed and constructed accordingly. - 2.3 Any anomalies between this specification and current health and safety regulations should be notified in writing by the Contractor to the Company. - 2.4 The Contractor should be satisfied that the area is clear of debris and the ground is suitable for the construction of the scaffold.
 The erection of scaffold signifies that the Contractor is satisfied that the ground is suitable for the erection of the scaffold.
 Designs should specify leg loads to assist the Company to maintain the correct ground condition, to adequately support the scaffold. - 2.5 Setting out will be the responsibility of the Contractor in agreement with the Company, and on consideration of the site traffic/pedestrian management plans.
 Particular attention must be given to door openings, so clear access is available, the locations of loading bays/ladders/staircases, and balconies. - 2.6 The number of scaffold lifts per plot or housetype will be determined by the company on a site by site basis.